mdavidson9/docs.balsamiq.com/content/cloud/collaborating.md

 ## Chatting with Other Editors

-The Editor Chat feature is a great way to discuss and gather quick feedback, while working on a project.
+The Editor Chat feature is a great way to discuss and gather quick feedback while working on a project.
 The option will appear as soon as two or more users join the same project.

 ![gif](//media.balsamiq.com/img/support/docs/cloud/chat-start.png)